swissquote/crafty/packages/crafty-preset-typescript/README.md

   presets: [
     "@swissquote/crafty-preset-typescript",
     "@swissquote/crafty-runner-webpack", // optional
-    "@swissquote/crafty-runner-rollup" // optional
   ],
   js: {
     app: {
-      runner: "webpack", // Webpack or rollup.js (optional if you have a single runner defined)
+      runner: "webpack", // webpack (optional if you have a single runner defined)
       source: "js/app.ts"
     }
   }
 };
 ```

-## Usage with Webpack / rollup.js
+## Usage with Webpack

-Both offer the same level of integration.

 You have to configure TypeScript with the `tsconfig.json` file that you put at the root of the project.